jdbadilla/dog-app/README.md

 This application works in conjunction with the [Dog App Node BFF](<(https://github.com/jdbadilla/dog-app-bff)>).
 Please make sure you are running that before initializing the development server.

+This project also uses [Yarn package manager](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable).
+Please ensure you have installed it (using `npm install --global yarn`), and run `yarn` in the project to install all dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.